-I mentioned we might hike, we might hike this area called Pinnacle Peak.
+I was trying to figure out how to get my daughter to hike a mountain.
+So it was mentioned we might hike, we might hike this area called Pinnacle Peak.
 I said it casually, as we were packing for a

 weekend trip to Phoenix to see JD.
 “Remember to bring some good shoes for hiking, and shorts and a hoodie,” I said to my 15-year old daughter.
 I think she was planning a weekend of eating and shopping.
 She already had a list of all of the restaurants we had back in Chicago that we could no longer find in Los Angeles.
 She packed “cute” meaning she was expecting lots of photos, knowing that when JD and I got together in the past, it mostly involved shopping, seeing cool stuff and after we launched WGW, taking photos of well, everything.

 My daughter has not really seen me hike.
 When we went to Sequoia and King’s Canyon our hiking was limited to basic trails, although we conquered a lot of miles, it was on the mostly flat ground.
 There have been a few hikes she has joined in when we went hiking at Big Bear or Lake Arrowhead, but she has always opted out while I hiked with my husband or my oldest daughter instead.